Chapter 7: Taproot Dual-Leaf Script Tree

 witness = TxWitnessInput([*input_data, leafs[script_index].to_hex(), control_block.to_hex()])

-Debug sibling: cb = bytes.fromhex(cb_hex); actual = cb[33:65], compare with expected TapLeaf hash.
+Debug the sibling: cb = bytes.fromhex(cb_hex); actual = cb[33:65], then compare with the sibling TapLeaf hash you expect.

 Spending Method